 Emeritus Professor of Modern European History at the University of Cambridge, Fellow of Sidney Sussex College and Fellow of the British Academy.
 Among his many books are a study of Emperor Joseph II, the award-winning The Culture of Power and the Power of Culture, the best-selling The Pursuit of Glory: Europe 1648-1815, and the much-translated The Triumph of Music in the Modern World.
 His most recent book is The Romantic Revolution.

 Lecturer, writer and curator specialising in 20th-century art.
 She studied at the Hebrew University of Jerusalem before graduating in English Literature and History of Art from UCL, and with an MA in Art History from the Courtauld.
 She has lectured for the National Gallery, Tate, Royal Academy, Courtauld, Sotheby’s and Birkbeck College.
-Her book, Art and the Second World War, is published in autumn 2013.
+Her latest book, Art and the Second World War (2013), is published by Lund Humphries in association with Princeton University Press.

 Art historian specialising in Spanish art and sculpture and Chief Curator of Dulwich Picture Gallery.
 Former posts include Assistant Curator of 17th and 18th-century European paintings at the National Gallery, London, where he curated numerous exhibitions: El Greco, Caravaggio: the final years, Velázquez and The Sacred Made Real: Spanish Painting and Sculpture 1600–1700.
 He completed his PhD at Trinity College, Dublin.

-Art historian with an MA in French with English from Edinburgh University as well as an MA from the Courtauld Institute.
-She lectures at the Courtauld Summer School and works for art history publishers as editor and picture researcher.
+Art historian specialising in Venetian art in Venice and Le Marche.
+She obtained an MA in French with English from Edinburgh University as well as an MA from the Courtauld Institute.
+She lectured at the Courtauld Summer School for several years and works for art history publishers as editor and picture researcher.
 She was co-author of Titian’s Venice, a multi-media project accompanying the 2003 National Gallery Titian exhibition.

 Started her career as a journalist and fiction-writer before obtaining a PhD in landscape history.
 She now works as a writer, lecturer and tour guide, and helps to run Bristol University’s MA in Garden History.
 Recent publications include Icons of Twentieth Century Landscape Design, Policies & Pleasaunces: A guide to the Gardens of Scotland and Paradise of Exiles: The Anglo-American Gardens of Florence.

-Writer, lecturer and broadcaster whose research focuses on English cathedrals.
-He presented and co-wrote the BBC’s How to Build a Cathedral and has published Cathedral: the great English cathedrals and the world that made them.
-His new book The Secret Language of Sacred Spaces is published in 2013.
-He teaches at Bristol University and was previously Communications Manager for English Heritage and for the Royal Commission on the Historical Monuments of England.
+Writer, lecturer and broadcaster, he is a specialist in historic religious architecture.
+He presented and co-wrote the BBC’s How to Build a Cathedral and publications include Cathedral: the great English cathedrals and the world that made them and in 2013 The Secret Language of Sacred Spaces.
+He was previously Communications Manager for English Heritage and for the Royal Commission on the Historical Monuments of England.
+He has travelled extensively in China and is married to the Chinese author Liu Hong.
+A former member of the editorial committee at China Now magazine, he has published on China in the London Review of Books and in his Secret Language of Sacred Spaces.
+He teaches at Bristol University.

 Senior Historian at the Imperial War Museum.
 During his thirty-seven years there he has worked on many exhibitions and projects including The Churchill Museum, Holocaust exhibition, and D-Day to Victory exhibition.
 As well as giving frequent lectures, he has made numerous TV and radio appearances as IWM spokesperson, and is an authority on the Battle of Britain and the Blitz.

-Architect and lecturer in architecture at the University of Bath with a particular interest in the history of modernism.
+Architect and Head of the Department of Architecture at the University of Westminster.
 He read Architecture at Cambridge, where he was the founding editor of Scroope: Cambridge Architectural Journal, and subsequently combined academia and practice in both England and Finland.
+He has a particular interest in the history of modernism.
 He obtained his PhD from the LSE on Alvar Aalto and has published widely on his work.
 His most recent book Alvar Aalto: the Mark of the Hand won the RIBA President’s Award for Research 2012.

 Professor of Anthropology and Forced Migration at the University of Oxford.
 She has long been involved with the Middle East as a university teacher, development practitioner, and advocate for indigenous rights.
 Her doctoral research in Syria and Lebanon among Bedouin sheep herders as well as her later work among camel nomads in the Sultanate of Oman has given her a breadth of field-based experience from the Levant to the Gulf.